 “You little potlicker!”
 I had almost forgotten these words from my childhood that my father often called me and my brothers.
 It was on the anniversary of my father’s death that my oldest nephew reminded us of this saying that he also heard as a child.
 The term seems to originate in the early 1800s in relation to mongrel or mixed-breed dogs, particularly the runts of a litter.
 Potlickers were characterized as timid, lacking spirit or a backbone, having little fight, and generally not worth much.
 Such dogs only deserved to lick what remained at the bottom of the pot or dish.
 The slur was then also applied to classes of people who were often mixed-race, without pride of cultural roots and seen as bottom-feeders.

 “You little potlicker!”, my dad’s intonation always had something like the beginning of laughter in it.
 He reserved those words for times when we did something naughty and yet which he appreciated.
-Perhaps its use is connected to the stories my paternal grandparents about pre-twentieth century familial relations to Indigenous mission communities, stories also reflected in their genealogy.
+Perhaps its use is connected to the stories of my paternal grandparents about pre-twentieth century familial relations to Indigenous mission communities that are reflected in their genealogy.
 As I write in Ǫ da gaho dḛ:s, we “are quite likely mixed into this history of white squatters, adoptions like those that Gae Ho Hwako teaches of, and marriage.
 Such people were also often used to extend Canada’s colonial appropriation of land, and over time they accepted the privileges that came with hiding these relations.
 There are good reasons that Indigenous communities are suspicious of people with such ancestral roots.”
-Bringing these ancestral patterns into the present are immediate familial relations who are Mohawk.
+Bringing these ancestral patterns into the present are immediate familial relations who are Indigenous, and thus represent my familial Two Row grounding .

 Recognizing these relations does not lead me to step onto the Indigenous canoe, though I honour and support Indigenous values and the cultures that uphold them as a vital compass in the cultural renewal that is broadly needed today.
 When writing about this, I clarify that “I do not identify as Indigenous or Metis.”
 At the same time, this complex history is connected to why my father’s side does not speak French and why I do not consider myself Quebecois, French Canadian or Catholic.
 All these ship-based traditions interest me in a relational way rather than as colonial or modern institutions that define me.
 Ultimately, the cultural stories that make my heartbeat are about people at the origin moment of what it means to be a small “c” canadien and catholic, a potlicker; from coureur de bois who lived with Indigenous communities like my son’s namesake Etienne Brûlé (1592-1633) and the first of my surname Antoine Leduc (1656-1687) to a more contemporary spiritual teacher on interfaith dialogue like Merton.